 London is host to some great T Girl club nights, and I have never felt so great and comfortable in one place.
 It’s always best to keep up with these club nights as you get to meet a great network of friends and my favorite word “Support” comes into play again.
 I have had the greatest Support ever from my TGirls.

 Look how the world has changed and now we even have magazines and fashion and wardrobes to meet our new worlds.

 A typical girl’s night out for me is, well a typical girl’s night out!
 I start off at my friend’s house, we usually drink a bottle of Prosecco whilst we are chatting about where we are going and about our week.
 We then have a good old bitch about our bosses at work!

-Now on our nights out we actually get dressed at the venue, a lot of T girl themed nights have dressing/changing rooms and space/lockers to leave bags.
-Now this is for some people that prefer to arrive in their civilian clothing and then spice up their look.
+Now on our nights out we actually get dressed at the venue, a lot of T-girl-themed nights have dressing/changing rooms and space/lockers to leave bags.
+Now, this is for some people that prefer to arrive in their civilian clothing and then spice up their look.
 Each to their own and there is no wrong or right way of doing things.

 So an Uber cab is ordered and we make our way to a top London venue.
 I like getting all dolled up with my fellow clubbers, great place in the dressing room to exchange makeup tutorials and tips.
 I tend to watch numerous YouTube videos and have even joined Pinterest for even more tips and looks.
-I am particularly favourable to ‘Benefit’ makeup at the moment as their packaging has instructions in them, (I am saying all this with sheer happiness).
+I am particularly favorable to ‘Benefit’ makeup at the moment as their packaging has instructions in them, (I am saying all this with sheer happiness).